slowpaddle/PLC500/README.md

 # PLC500

-This library is intend for use with the CANADUINO PLC 500 Series boards.
+This Arduino library is intend for use with the CANADUINO PLC 500 Series boards.
 This library and sample code is open source and free to use/modify.

 --------------------------------------------------------------------------------